jkent/esp32-caliper/README.md

 ### Pull-ups

-Here is the quick and dirty circuit for using pull-up resistors in a non-inveted setup:
+Here is the quick and dirty circuit for using pull-up resistors:

 ![Pull-up Circuit](docs/pullup_schematic.png?raw=true)